chicory-pizza/chicory-data/CONTRIBUTING.md

 ## Type-checking

-This project uses [Flow](https://flow.org) for static type-checking, similar to [TypeScript](https://www.typescriptlang.org).
-Flow is used due to the original author being familiar with it for many years (well, many of the decisions in this project are due to that...)
+This project uses [TypeScript](https://www.typescriptlang.org) for static type-checking, previously this project used [Flow](https://flow.org).

-Run `npm run flow` to see errors.
+Run `npm run tsc -- -b` to see errors.

 ## Linting